Bushetaa/Revision-network/README.md

 1. Download the `.pkt` file
 2. Open it using **Cisco Packet Tracer (version 8.x recommended)**
-3. Watch the [video walkthrough](#) for a demo (Link to be added)
+3. Watch the video walkthrough (link coming soon)
-4. Feel free to modify and expand the lab to suit your needs
+4. Modify and expand the lab as you like

 ---